Hustra03/EncronaExamensarbete/README.md

 It was started as a bachelor level thesis project, by Erik Paulinder and Emanuel Wilches Brandt.

+The final commit from this part of the project development was done on 06/07/2025.

 Developers:
 Hustra03: Erik Paulinder,
 mdih16: Emanuel Wilches Brandt,